mark-watson/Java-AI-Book/manuscript/reasoning.md

     PL-USER |=
 ~~~~~~~~

-The obvious point to note from this example is that we never specified
-that Ken was a parent; rather, PowerLoom deduced this from the parent-of
+The obvious point to note from this example is that we never specified that Ken was a parent; rather, PowerLoom deduced this from the parent-of relation.
+The asserted data is explicit data while the inferred data is implicit and only exists when required to reason over a query.
-relation.

 PowerLoom’s command line system prompts you with the string \`\`PL-USER
 |=\`\` and you can type any definition or query.
 Like Lisp, PowerLoom